-Public Safety Agencies with Websites

-The website of a public safety agency may be the first point of contact a community member may have when an issue arises or information is required.
-The websites of these agencies, therefore, should provide relevant information in an easily accessible and flexible digital environment.
-This chart shows the percent of public safety agencies with a website in the community compared to the website use of agencies in other Connected communities.
+Public Safety Agencies with Websites The website of a public safety agency may be the first point of contact a community member may have when an issue arises or information is required.
+Therefore, the websites of these agencies should provide relevant information in an easily accessible and flexible digital environment.
+This chart shows the percentage of public safety agencies with a website in the community, compared to the website usage of agencies in other Connected communities.

-Agencies Offering Public Wi-Fi

-Public Wi-Fi can assist in creating a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of public safety agencies in the community that offer free public Wi-Fi access compared to those in other participating communities.
+Agencies Offering Public Wi-Fi Public Wi-Fi can assist in creating a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
+This chart shows the percentage of public safety agencies in the community that offer free public Wi-Fi access, compared to those in other participating communities.

-Satisfaction Among Public Safety Agencies

-Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of public safety agencies who state that their internet service meets or does not meet their needs.
+Satisfaction Among Public Safety Agencies Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
+This chart shows the percentage of public safety agencies that state their internet service meets or does not meet their needs.

-This chart shows the various reasons why local public safety agencies report being dissatisfied with their current internet service.
+Reasons for Dissatisfaction This chart shows the various reasons why local public safety agencies report being dissatisfied with their current internet service.